matEhickey/plot_inspector/Readme.md

 # Plot Inspector

-A matplotlib tool to easily show a 2D nparray on matplotlib, and inspect closest elements from click
+A matplotlib tool to easily show 2D coordianates on matplotlib, and inspect closest coordinate from click

 ## Requirements
 - Python 2 or 3